jake-bladt/betabooks/README.md

 * Do I want to outsource any part of this?
 * How do I find what features people will actually want to use?
 * Domain name?
+* How do I want to deploy this?